agence-adeliom/adeliom-webcomponents/docs/pages/resources/contributing.md

 ### Custom Events

-Components must only emit custom events, and all custom events must start with `sl-` as a namespace.
+Components must only emit custom events, and all custom events must start with `awc-` as a namespace.
 For compatibility with frameworks that utilize DOM templates, custom events must have lowercase, kebab-style names.
-For example, use `sl-change` instead of `slChange`.
+For example, use `awc-change` instead of `slChange`.

 This convention avoids the problem of browsers lowercasing attributes, causing some frameworks to be unable to listen to them.
 This problem isn't specific to one framework, but [Vue's documentation](https://vuejs.org/v2/guide/components-custom-events.html#Event-Names) provides a good explanation of the problem.

 ### Change Events

-When change events are emitted by Shoelace components, they should be named `sl-change` and they should only be emitted as a result of user input.
+When change events are emitted by Adeliom WebComponents components, they should be named `awc-change` and they should only be emitted as a result of user input.
 Programmatic changes, such as setting `el.value = '…'` _should not_ result in a change event being emitted.
 This is consistent with how native form controls work.

 ### CSS Custom Properties